Habits of the Home

 Bringing People to Prayer

-Prayer is the loving communion we all share with God.
-Jesus embodied and shared that loving communion at the heart of prayer.
-He tells a parable of a Pharisee and a tax collector in this Sunday’s Gospel to exemplify his witness.
-Jesus tells the parable to explain the difference between his own witness of prayer … Continue reading “Bringing People to Prayer”
+Prayer is the loving communion we all share with divine power.
+Jesus tells a parable of a Pharisee and a tax collector in this Sunday’s Gospel to exemplify loving communion.
+The parable shows the difference between his own witness of prayer and that of hierarchs like the Pharisee.
+It was the difference between loving communion … Continue reading “Bringing People to Prayer”

 Pesky Widows

 Pesky widows are a power to be reckoned with.
 I know.
 I had a pesky widow for a mother.
-Jesus’ choice of a pesky widow with a legal concern in this Sunday’s parable extolling prayer is intriguing.
-It is a remarkable reversal of the Old Testament example of a pray-er who is extolled.
-The Old … Continue reading “Pesky Widows”
+Jesus’ choice of a pesky widow with a legal concern in this Sunday’s parable lauding prayer is intriguing.
+Jesus reverses the Old Testament reading lauding prayer.
+Moses, a man and a warrior, is praying for victory … Continue reading “Pesky Widows”

 Prayer